product-os/flowzone/README.md

 Python tests will be run if a `pyproject.toml` file is found in the root of the repository and Poetry is used as a package manager.

 Multiple versions (>=3.7, <3.11) of Python will be tested as long as they meet the range in the `pyproject.toml` file.

+### Rust

+If a `Cargo.toml` file is found in the root of the repository, Flowzone will run tests on the code formatting (using `cargo fmt` and `cargo clippy`) and then run tests for a set of target architectures given in [`cargo_targets`](#cargo_targets).
+In order to disable Rust testing, set the value of that variable to `""`.

+When [`rust_binaries`](#rust_binaries) is set to `true`, Flowzone will also build release artifacts for each target architecture given in [`cargo_targets`](#cargo_targets) and upload the artifacts to the GitHub release.

+### GitHub

+Flowzone will look for any artifacts created with the name `gh-release-${{ github.event.pull_request.head.sha || github.event.head_commit.id }}` and upload all files found to a draft release matching the branch name.
+Custom flowzone actions can use this namespace for publishing extra artifacts.

+On finalizing the release, Flowzone will edit the release to make it final an add the commit information to the release notes.

 ### Custom